 - 1. The Year 1 preservice teacher must write a "Letter of Introduction" in consultation with the EDUC 5390/5490 course instructor. - 2.
 The Year 1 preservice teacher must complete the Year 1 Practicum Readiness form. - 3.
 Monitor the individually assigned MSVU email account daily; respond promptly to any electronic and telephone communications from the associate teacher, university advisor, and/or MSVU personnel. - 4.
 Participate and support the associate teacher in their duties, including yard duty, hall monitoring, and staff meetings.
 Assist with lunch duty, and when possible, after-school clubs, sporting, and social events. - 5.
 Seek counsel first with the associate teacher and the university advisor if any difficulties arise.
 If further direction is required, please contact the B.Ed.
 Practicum Coordinator. - 6.
 Review and discuss Year 1 Initial assessment, Mid Self-Reflection, and Final assessment with the associate teacher/university advisor. - 7.
 Ensure full attendance at the host school and account for any absence.
 If absent from school for any reason, it is an expectation that the preservice teacher informs in advance the associate teacher and the university advisor.
-If the preservice teacher must be absent for more than 3 days, they must, in addition, contact the B.Ed. practicum coordinator. - 8.
-Respect the guidelines for being at the school prior to the start and end of the school day for planning and assisting the associate teacher. - Adhere to the Nova Scotia Department of Education, school, and regional centre/conseil scolaire rules and protocols.
+Missed days will need to be made up at the end of the may practicum period at the discretion of the Director of Teacher Education. - 8.
+Respect the guidelines for being at the school prior to the start and end of the school day for planning and assisting the associate teacher. - 9.
+Adhere to the Nova Scotia Department of Education, school, and regional centre/conseil scolaire rules and protocols.
 These include policies related to school discipline, confidentiality, social media, dress code, and other policies regarding safety, storm days, and allergies, including the use of scented products. - 10.
 In consultation with the associate teacher, attend all in-service sessions scheduled during the practicum period except when admission is not open to preservice teachers.
 If attendance is not possible, remain at the school with the substitute teacher.
 Consult with the associate teacher and school administration as to whether support is needed in other areas of the school. - 11.
 Plan and schedule consultation times with the university advisor. - 12.
 Respond to constructive feedback from all educators in a reflective and positive manner. - 13.
 Ensure that assessments are submitted to the B.Ed.
 Practicum Coordinator or the Mount's Faculty of Education Office by the deadlines indicated later in this document.
 Adherence to this schedule ensures practicum files and grades are complete.
 In most cases, grades will not be submitted until all assessments have been received. - 14.
 Collect and maintain personal copies of all evaluation reports (from both associate teacher and university advisor) for future use in scholarship or teaching applications.